-ENGL-124 Children's Literature - 3 Units
+ENGL-124 Children's Literature - 3 units

-This course offers students the opportunity to read, discuss, and write about children's and adolescent literature from a variety of historical periods, and covers the three main genres: short stories (including, myths, legends, fairy tales and folk tales), poetry and the novel.
+Transfer: UC; CSU Gen. Ed.
+Area C2; IGETC Area 3B; C-ID ENGL 180 This course offers students the opportunity to read, discuss, and write about children's and adolescent literature from a variety of historical periods, and covers the three main genres: short stories (including, myths, legends, fairy tales and folk tales), poetry and the novel.
 It includes works from the oral tradition to the present, and focuses on analyzing the works themselves and understanding their social and cultural contexts.
 This course also explores current issues and controversies in the field of children's literature.
 May not be repeated.
 SC

-ONLINE Caldwell, T 6/10-7/18 Online course.
-All instruction will be asynchronous through Canvas.
+0102 ONLINE Caldwell, T 6/09-7/17

+Online course.
+All instruction will be asynchronous through Canvas with no mandatory weekly Zoom meetings.
+Go to www.losmedanos.edu/onlineclassesfor course access information.